roadragehighway/roadragehighway/README.md

 'Please give us time to resolve this issue.'

-'Give this system time to fix itself/error_10./'

-**Im sorry if my mental health has made me a bad friend to anyone.**
+'We apologize if our mental health has distress to anyone.'